Are the best Airbnb listing descriptions full of humor or emotional language? Descriptive and poetic, or short and to the point?

 - Let your enthusiasm show!
 Guests love hosts that love their rentals

-- If you have to lay down the law, do so with humor
+- If you have to lay down the law and explain the Airbnb house rules, do so with humor

 - Determine a key attribute of your ideal guests (adventurous, relaxed, etc.) and speak to it in your headline